-Motivated by the possibility that direct analyst-manager interaction geared toward information acquisition may yield incremental evidence on analyst behavior, we extend our focus beyond research reports to include a key information gathering activity.
+Motivated by the possibility that direct analyst-manager interaction may yield incremental evidence on analyst behaviour, we extend our focus beyond research reports to include a key information gathering activity.
 Specifically, we examine both written output in the form of research notes published within three days of a quarterly earnings announcement and the questions posed to management by analysts during the Q&A segment of the corresponding quarterly earnings conference call.
-Whether the relative importance of attributional search behavior versus the sociology of financial analysis differs across these two modalities is an open empirical question.
+Whether attributional search behaviour differ across these two modalities is an open question on which we seek preliminary evidence.